arouyan/lakeFS/docs/understand/sizing-guide.md

 ## System Requirements

 ### Operating Systems and ISA
-lakeFS can run on MacOS and Linux (Windows binaries are available but not rigorously tested - we don't recommend deploying lakeFS to production on Windows). x86_64 and arm64 architectures are supported for both MacOS and Linux.
+lakeFS can run on macOS and Linux (Windows binaries are available but not rigorously tested - we don't recommend deploying lakeFS to production on Windows). x86_64 and arm64 architectures are supported for both macOS and Linux.

 ### Memory and CPU requirements
-lakeFS servers require a minimum of 512mb of RAM and 1 CPU core.
+lakeFS servers require a minimum of 512Mb of RAM and 1 CPU core.
-For high throughput, additional CPUs help scale requests across different cores.
+For high throughput, additional CPUs help to scale requests across different cores.
 "Expensive" operations such as large diff or commit operations can take advantage of multiple cores.

 ### Network
-If using the data APIs such as the [S3 Gateway](architecture.md#s3-gateway), lakeFS will require enough network bandwidth to support the planned concurrent network upload/download operations.
+If using data APIs such as the [S3 Gateway](architecture.md#s3-gateway), lakeFS will require enough network bandwidth to support the planned concurrent network upload/download operations.
-For most cloud providers, more powerful machines (i.e. more expensive and usually with more CPU cores) also provide increased network bandwidth.
+For most cloud providers, more powerful machines (i.e., more expensive and usually with more CPU cores) also provide increased network bandwidth.

-If using only the metadata APIs (for example, only using the Hadoop/Spark clients), network bandwidth is minimal, at roughly 1Kb per request.
+If using only the metadata APIs (for example, only using the Hadoop/Spark clients), network bandwidth is minimal at roughly 1Kb per request.

 ### Disk
 lakeFS greatly benefits from fast local disks.
-A lakeFS instance doesn't require any strong durability guarantees from the underlying storage, as the disk is only ever used as a local caching layer for lakeFS metadata, and not for long-term storage. lakeFS is designed to work with [ephemeral disks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html){: target="_blank" } - these are usually based on NVMe and are tied to the machine's lifecycle.
+A lakeFS instance doesn't require any strong durability guarantees from the underlying storage, as the disk is only ever used as a local caching layer for lakeFS metadata and not for long-term storage. lakeFS is designed to work with [ephemeral disks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html){: target="_blank" } - these are usually based on NVMe and are tied to the machine's lifecycle.
-Using ephemeral disks lakeFS can provide a very high throughput/cost ratio, probably the best that could be achieved on a public cloud, so we recommend those.
+Using ephemeral disks, lakeFS can provide a very high throughput/cost ratio, probably the best that can be achieved in the public cloud, so we recommend them.

 A local cache of at least 512 MiB should be provided.
-For large installations (managing >100 concurrently active branches, with >100M objects per commit), we recommend allocating at least 10 GiB - since it's a caching layer over a relatively slow storage (the object store), see [Important metrics](#important-metrics) below to understand how to size this: it should be big enough to hold all commit metadata for actively referenced commits.
+For large installations (managing >100 concurrently active branches, with >100M objects per commit), we recommend allocating at least 10 GiB since it's a caching layer over relatively slow storage (the object store), see [Important metrics](#important-metrics) below to understand how to size it.
+It should be big enough to hold all commit metadata for actively referenced commits.

 ### PostgreSQL database